trilogy-data/pytrilogy/README.md

 ## Basic Example - CLI

-Preql can be run through a CLI tool, 'trilogy'.
+Trilogy can be run through a CLI tool, appropriately named 'trilogy'.

-After installing preql, you can run the trilogy CLI with two required positional arguments; the first the path to a file or a direct command, and second the dialect to run.
+After installing trilogy, you can run the trilogy CLI with two required positional arguments; the first the path to a file or a direct command, and second the dialect to run.

-`trilogy run <cmd or path to preql file> <dialect>`
+`trilogy run <cmd or path to trilogy file> <dialect>`

 To pass arguments to a backend, append additional --<option> flags after specifying the dialect.